quarkusio/quarkus-extension-catalog/README.md

 # Quarkus Extension Catalog

+This repository is the backing catalog for the [Quarkus community extension registry](https://quarkus.io/guides/extension-registry-user#registry.quarkus.io).
+Extensions added here will be included in registry.quarkus.io.

 ## Catalog
 A catalog is a local directory (which can be cloned from a Git repository) with the following structure: